oleg31337/homenetmon/README.md

 `npm run debug`

 ## Application data
-Application stores the hosts and status information in the plain text files in JSON format.
+Application stores the hosts and status information in the Redis database.
+Make sure to use redis regular dumps so you won't loose data on restart.
-Files are called: `globalhosts.json` and `globallastscan.json`.
-If application is restarted, it will try to read those files into memory and if files are not found it will run the full network scan.

 ## Application logs
 By default all logs are printed to stdout.
 When app is running as a systemd service, the log is recorded by systemd journal.